Fahadvonkazi/SimpleNote/docs/value-proposition/value-proposition.md

 </details>

 ## Complete Value Proposition
+{: .info }
-For individuals such as students, professionals or creative thinkers who need an user-friendly note-taking tool, SimpleNote is a app with basic note-taking capabilities that assists by offering simple functionalities without the of distraction of numerous possibilities.
+> For individuals such as students, professionals or creative thinkers who need an user-friendly note-taking tool, SimpleNote is a app with basic note-taking capabilities that assists by offering simple functionalities without the of distraction of numerous possibilities.

 ## The problem
 Many people struggle to find a user-friendly note-taking tool for collecting ideas and brainstorming that offers simplicity without the distraction of excessive and unnecessary features.